geemus/learn_fog/2_storage_requests.markdown

 ### Extra Credit

 * Try following these same steps with the 'google' provider.
 It is pretty similar, but you'll notice some subtle differences throughout, especially in non-mocked modes due to differing consistency promises.
+* What changes from S3?
+* What remains the same?